38 Secrets Your Hair Stylist Won’t Tell You

 Layers are the magic remedy

 Some women think that if they keep their hair all one length the way it was in high school, everyone will think they’re still in high school.
 Guess what?
 You’re not.
-As you get older, you need to soften the lines around your face.
+As you get older, you may appreciate a haircut that’ll better complement your face.

 Bodies and hair change as hormones change